 Kristina Leach512-943-5000 ext firstname.lastname@example.org

-Kristina Leach joined the Georgetown Independent School District in 2007, and is in her fifteenth year as a Band Director at Douglas M. Benold Middle School.Mrs.
+Kristina Leach joined the Georgetown Independent School District in 2007, and is in her seventeenth year as a Band Director at Douglas M. Benold Middle School.Mrs.
 Leach received her Bachelor of Music Education Degree from Texas Christian University in Fort Worth, TX.
 During her time at TCU, she performed in the Horned Frog Marching Band, Basketball Band, and numerous concert ensembles.
 As a member of the National Honorary Band Service Sorority--Tau Beta Sigma--Mrs. Leach participated in several charitable and volunteer activities.
 Before teaching in Georgetown, Mrs. Leach student-taught in Lewisville, Texas at Marcus High School and Briarhill Middle School.
 Her ensemble responsibilities at Benold include directing the Honors Band, the Concert Band, sixth grade beginners, and assisting with the Symphonic Band and Jazz Band.
-Her professional affiliations include: the Texas Bandmasters Association, the Texas Music Educators Association, and the National Honorary Band Service Sorority Tau Beta Sigma.Zachary Cheathamcheathamz@georgetownisd.org512-943-5000 ext 6995Zach Cheatham is beginning his ninth year of teaching, and his fifth as Assistant Director at Benold Middle School in Georgetown ISD.
+Her professional affiliations include: the Texas Bandmasters Association, the Texas Music Educators Association, and the National Honorary Band Service Sorority Tau Beta Sigma.Zachary Cheathamcheathamz@georgetownisd.org512-943-5000 ext 6995Zach Cheatham is beginning his eleventh year of teaching and ninth year as Assistant Director at Benold Middle School in Georgetown ISD.
 Born in the mountains of Colorado, Mr. Cheatham began his musical journey with the triumphant discovery of the alto saxophone in fourth grade.
 Under the tutelage of the late Don Stugart, Caleb Starbuck, and Dr. Bill Graves, Mr. Cheatham was fortunate enough to be selected to perform with many exceptional bands throughout Colorado and nationally.
 After receiving a prestigious International Baccalaureate Diploma, Mr. Cheatham departed for Texas to study saxophone with the world-renowned Harvey Pittel at THE University of Texas at Austin.
-There he was a member of various performing ensembles, including the University of Texas Longhorn Band, Wind Symphony, Jazz Ensemble, and the Grammy-nominated “Tex Sax” saxophone ensemble.
+There he was a member of various performing ensembles, including the University of Texas Longhorn Band, Wind Ensemble, Wind Symphony, Jazz Ensemble, and the Grammy-nominated “Tex Sax” saxophone ensemble.